 The duration of the delayed phase is not precisely known in the human fetus and newborn but appears to increase over the first 24-48 hours and then start to resolve thereafter.
 In the human infant, the duration of this phase is correlated with adverse neurodevelopmental outcomes at 1 year and 4 years after insult.
 See the image below.

-Accurate prediction of the severity of long-term complications is difficult, although clinical, laboratory, and imaging criteria have been used.
+Accurate prediction of the severity of long-term complications of hypoxic-ischemic encephalopathy (HIE) is difficult, although clinical, laboratory, and imaging criteria have been used.
 The following criteria have been shown to be the most helpful in outlining likely outcomes:

 Lack of spontaneous respiratory effort within 20-30 minutes of birth is almost always associated with death.

 The presence of seizures is an ominous sign.
-The risk of poor neurological outcome is distinctly greater in such infants, particularly if seizures occur frequently and are difficult to control.
+The risk of poor neurologic outcome is distinctly greater in such infants, particularly if seizures occur frequently and are difficult to control.

-Abnormal clinical neurological findings persisting beyond the first 7-10 days of life usually indicate poor prognosis.
+Abnormal clinical neurologic findings persisting beyond the first 7-10 days of life usually indicate poor prognosis.
 Among these, abnormalities of muscle tone and posture (hypotonia, rigidity, weakness) should be carefully noted.

 EEG at about 7 days that reveals normal background activity is a good prognostic sign.